bpptkg/waveview/README.md

 # WaveView

-WaveView is a web app that provide realtime seismic waveform visualization, picking tools, event management, and various signal analysis particularly for Volcano monitoring.
+WaveView is a web application designed for real-time visualization of seismic waveforms.
+It offers advanced tools for waveform picking, event management, and comprehensive signal analysis, making it an essential tool for volcano monitoring and seismic research.

 ## Copyright